 The College of Social Science (SSC) has completed a strategic planning process to advance our goals of diversity, equity, and inclusion (DEI), in alignment with Michigan State University’s mission to make DEI central to our excellence.
 Many students, faculty and staff participated in this collaborative process.
 The plan will be implemented over 5 years starting late Fall 2023 semester.

-The Office of Diversity, Equity and Inclusive Affairs is now accepting applications for the 2023 Dean's Research Associate and Dean's Distinguished Senior Scholar programs.
+The Office of Diversity, Equity and Inclusive Affairs is now accepting applications for the Dean's Distinguished Senior Scholar Program.

 The Dean's Distinguished Senior Scholar Program aims to promote an inclusive scholarly environment for exceptional senior faculty who will bring distinction to Michigan State University, substantially enhance the College of Social Science’s standing, and support the advancement of diversity, equity, and inclusion in the academy.